See a list of Medical Transcription Programs by Clicking Here!

 Schools Other Students Requested Information From:

-Employment and Certification
+Employment Outlook and Certifications

 Medical assistants will work with doctors and administrators to ensure that all notes and recordings pertaining to patients are accurately cleaned, edited and transcribed so that they may be placed within the patient file for future reference.
 Medical transcriptionists typically work 40 hours a week within the hospital, clinic or office.
 A medical transcriptionist should have excellent hearing and command of the English language.